- Download our Dubai Schools Guide

 Shopping in Dubai

-For the expat whose idea of fun is cruising the aisles, Dubai’s city centre can be thrilling, with selections of malls, souks and specialist stores on offer.
-Authentic Bedouin paraphernalia, Persian-style carpets and textiles abound at the local markets, while brand names and electronic goods can be scooped up for a song.
+For the expat who loves to cruise the aisles, Dubai’s city centre can be thrilling, with selections of malls, souks and specialist stores on offer.
+Authentic Bedouin souvenirs, Persian-style carpets and textiles abound at the local markets, while brand names and electronic goods can be scooped up for a song.

 Dubai Mall is the city's largest mall and seems to take the philosophy of 'bigger is better' quite seriously.
 The mall boasts a fountain that rivals that of the Bellagio, one of the largest single-tank aquariums in the world, a SEGA Republic theme park and an ice rink.
 Other popular malls include Ibn Battuta Mall, Wafi City and the Mall of the Emirates.